pygame-community/pygame-ce/docs/reST/ref/surface.rst

       has pixel or global alphas) if no flags are passed.
 See the **Special Flags** section below for a list of possible values.

-      The function returns a rectangle representing the area of this surface that was affected by the blit operation, excluding any pixels outside this surface or its clipping area.
+      The function always returns a rectangle (Rect) object representing the area of this surface that was affected by the blit operation, excluding any pixels outside this surface or its clipping area.

       Special Flags
       --------------